Scooletz/Presentations/GentleLowLevelConcurrency/content.md

 A naive approach to scoring with multiple 🧑‍⚖️ could be following:

-1. 🧑‍⚖️ goes to the scoreboard and makes sure they are the only one in charge of it
+1. 🧑‍⚖️ goes to scoreboard 📺 and makes sure they are the only one in charge of it

-1. 🧑‍⚖️ reads the value, adds 1 and puts there the amended value
+1. 🧑‍⚖️ reads the value, adds 1️⃣ and puts there the amended value

-1. 🧑‍⚖️ goes away from the scoreboard, leaving it for others to amend
+1. 🧑‍⚖️ goes away from 📺, leaving it for others to amend

 ---